Dredd Foole: Musical style

 Tiny Mix Tapes has written that Ireton's "voice – his most potent instrument – scrambles to the tremulous heights Tim Buckley reached in his most freaked albums, mutates into an atavistic proto-punk yowl (think Godz, Fugs, Stooges), and spills drops of Alan Wattsian philosophy (or, if you're less generous, pseudo-philosophy) on the carpet through a lysergic drawl."
 PopMatters refers to the vocals on Daze on the Mounts as a "strange sludge of voices, all speaking in rock 'n' roll tongues."
 Dredd Foole's vocals have been called "devolved oral emissions" and "wobbly marble-mouthisms" by Trouser Press and "often dirge-y but cathartic howls of pain and loneliness" by The Noise, with some reviewers drawing qualified comparisons in his approach to outsider musicians Legendary Stardust Cowboy, Wild Man Fisher, and Jandek.

-The Wire has referred to the 1980s Din material as "free rock."
+Kim Gordon (of Sonic Youth and Body/Head) has written that "Dan Ireton is not afraid to be ugly or beautiful.
+A voice like no other."